-Classes may be purchased at the dojo or online via the Aikido Lessons Store page under the Classes heading.
+Classes may be purchased at the dojo (cash or check) or online via the Aikido Lessons Store page under the Classes heading.

 Variable time schedules and fees are negotiable.

-If you desire to come for the whole time in the afternoon I'm OK with that too.
+If you desire to come for the whole time in the morning I'm OK with that too.
 The more time spent in class becomes more learned which means the faster the advancement.

 Saturday Mornings...............FREE..Aikido for Kids..FREE............9:00 - 10:30am Saturday Mornings..............FREE..Aikido for Teens..FREE.........10:30am - Noon